Author guidelines

 Editorial production process: what to expect

 • An Academic Editor will respond within 72 hours.
-If accepted, this does not commit The Loop to publishing you, but simply says that we are interested enough to see a full-length piece.
+If we accept, this does not commit The Loop to publishing you, but simply says that we are interested enough to see a full-length piece.

 • You submit your blog piece to theloop@ecpr.eu.

-• The Academic Editors do a first pass.
+• Academic Editors do a first pass.
 If it is not suitable we will explain why.
-If suitable, the editors will send you back a first edit, with comments.
-You will also receive an email requesting author bio and headshot.
+If accepted, the editors will send you back a first edit, with comments.
+You will also receive an email requesting bio and headshot.

 • You submit a revised version in response to the Editor's comments.